 Moving school can be an important step for your child and we realise it can be a difficult and stressful time for you both.
 Newcastle City Council co-ordinates admissions to all Newcastle state schools and academies and we aim to make the system as simple as possible.
-For latest news about the process, please see the news feed below.

 - Offer day and beyond

 - Late applications

 The only Newcastle school that operates outside of these co-ordinated arrangements is North East Futures UTC.
 If you wish to apply for a place in Year 10 at the UTC for September 2018 you should apply directly to the school.